Lumpectomy plus radiation therapy for DCIS

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

 Treatment involves surgery, with or without radiation therapy.
-Some women may also get hormone therapy (tamoxifen or an aromatase inhibitor).
+Some people may also get hormone therapy (tamoxifen or an aromatase inhibitor).

-Radiation therapy isn’t given to women who are treated with mastectomy for DCIS.
+Radiation therapy isn’t given to people who are treated with mastectomy for DCIS.

 Learn more about treatment for DCIS.

 Learn about the strengths and weaknesses of different types of studies.

 Study selection criteria: Randomized clinical trials with at least 500 participants and 5 or more years of follow-up and meta-analyses.

 No Radiation Therapy

 European Organization for Research and Treatment of Cancer (EORTC)

 National Surgical Adjuvant Breast and Bowel Project (NSABP) B-17